jvhoof/ngf-azure-templates/NGF-Custom-HighAvailability/README.md

-subnetPrefixNGF | Network range of the Subnet containing the NextGen Firewall (e.g. 172.16.136.0/24) imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) vmSize | Size of the VMs to be created fwVMName | Name of the NGF VM in Azure fwVMAddressA | Static IP Address of the first NGF VM in Azure fwVMAddressB | Static IP Address of the second NGF VM in Azure ccManaged | Is this instance managed via a Next Gen Control Center (Yes/No)
+subnetPrefixNGF | Network range of the Subnet containing the NextGen Firewall (e.g. 172.16.136.0/24) imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license) vmSize | Size of the VMs to be created fwVMAddressA | Static IP Address of the first NGF VM in Azure fwVMAddressB | Static IP Address of the second NGF VM in Azure ccManaged | Is this instance managed via a Next Gen Control Center (Yes/No)